microbus-io/fabric/docs/tech/controlsubs.md

 ## Config Refresh

 The `:888/config-refresh` endpoint indicates to the microservice to contact the configurator to refetch the values of its config properties.

+## Trace

+The `:888/trace` endpoint indicates to the microservice to export all tracing spans belonging to the requested trace ID (as indicated by the `id` argument) to the OLTP collector.